scientific-python/scientific-python-archive/presentations/accepted/stellenbosch-2022/slides.md

 >
 > https://scientific-python.org/about

-Work done in collaboration is better and more fun—depending on the people.
+Work done in collaboration is better and more fun.

 - **Community** is meaningful.
 - **Culture** is important for good work.